Liverpool vs Crystal Palace

 Liverpool vs Crystal Palace Match Preview, Prediction and Tactical Analysis

-• Liverpool will be expected to start on the front foot and create the first wave of chances through pressing and territory.
+• Liverpool will be expected to start on the front foot and generate early chances through pressing and sustained possession.